Planning and Zoning

 Bob Lavitt

-Robert (“Bob”) Lavitt has resided in Granby for the past 22 years where he and his wife Cory have raised four wonderful kids.
+Robert (“Bob”) Lavitt has resided in Granby for the past 24 years where he and his wife Cory have raised four wonderful kids.
 He is a graduate of the College of the University of Chicago and Boston University School of Law.
 Bob worked at Travelers for 15 years and now is in-house counsel with Amynta Surety Solutions in Glastonbury.
-Bob has been serving as an Alternate Member of the Planning and Zoning Board for the past year filling in when other members are absent and now seeks a permanent position on the board.
+Bob first served as an Alternate Member of the Planning and Zoning Commission for one year filling in when other members were absent and, two years ago, was elected to serve as a full member.
 Bob was previously the Planning Board Attorney of West Orange, New Jersey and has extensive experience in Land Use.
 Bob is committed to regulating the growth of Granby to ensure it remains a family friendly environment for years to come.

-As a candidate for the Granby Planning and Zoning Commission my platform is simple: I will approach every single application fairly and on its own legal and factual merits without an agenda.
-Having lived in Granby for 22 years and raised four children here I have an intimate knowledge of Granby and its people and culture, and I will seek to preserve the historic rural character of Granby within the limits of Connecticut law.
+As a member of the Granby Planning and Zoning Commission my platform is simple: I will approach every single application fairly and on its own legal and factual merits without an agenda.
+Having lived in Granby for 24 years and raised four children here I have an intimate knowledge of Granby and its people and culture, and I will seek to preserve the historic rural character of Granby within the limits of Connecticut law.

-With 36 years of legal experience and over 20 years of living in Granby I feel that I am well suited to help shape Granby’s development in a manner that seeks to preserve the rural character of Granby but respects the law.
+With 38 years of legal experience and 24 years of living in Granby I feel that I am well suited to help shape Granby’s development in a manner that seeks to preserve the rural character of Granby but respects the law.